-By using the selection we have just created in the previous section it is quite easy to generate a finer mesh only for the copper traces.
-A mesh suitable for a simulation may be different from the one generated by following the steps below.
+By using the selection that you have just created in the previous section, it is quite easy to generate a finer mesh only for the copper traces.
+Note that a mesh suitable for a simulation may be different from the one generated by following the steps below.

-- I Click the Mesh 1 node, and in the corresponding Settings window select User-controlled mesh from the Sequence type list box. - 2 Right-click the Free Tetrahedral 1 node and select Size. - This adds a Size 1 node to the meshing sequence. - 3 In the Settings window for Size 1 change the Geometric entity level to Domain.
+- I Click the Mesh 1 node, and in the corresponding Settings window select User-controlled mesh from the Sequence type list box.

+- 2 Right-click the

+Free Tetrahedral 1

+node and select

+Size.

+This adds a Size 1

+node to the

+meshing sequence.